ahbenmen/MUSE-Virtual-Plug-In-EC327-Project/README.md

 Overview: MUSE is an object oriented C++ Virtual Studio Technology (VST)—an audio Equalizer (EQ) plug-in software and interface—that utilizes the JUCE framework in order to shift and filter frequencies to a user’s desired preferefence in order to create clean mixes.

+In order to build this project, you must first find the JUCE framework on GitHub (https://github.com/juce-framework/JUCE).
+After, find the Projucer file in the extras folder, run the solution, and build it.
+When you open the Projucer application, set the language to C++ 17, add a JUCE_DSP module, link the Projucer application to the JUCE folders and modules.
+Finally, select your environment and create your project!

 Youtube video link: ATTACH HERE